A new Weyl group action related to the quasi-classical Gelfand-Graev action: DKS type varieties and their Weyl group action

 Then, the diagram

-is a exact short sequence, the torsion of which is equal to $\tau_1\tau_2$. \end{lemma} \begin{proof} As before, we only need to show the lemma with the assumption that torsions of (\ref{eq:cx1}), (\ref{eq:cx2}) are equal to $1$.
-To calculate the torsion of (\ref{eq:cx3}), we choose $\wedge_iv_i$, $\wedge_jy_j$, $\wedge_kz_k$ to be standard top degree multivectors of $V$, $Y$ and $Z$ respectively.
-Firstly, we find the preimage of $z_k$ in $W \oplus X \oplus Y$.
+is an exact short sequence, the torsion of which is equal to $\tau_1\tau_2$. \end{lemma} \begin{proof} As before, we only need to show the lemma with the assumption that torsions of (\ref{eq:cx1}), (\ref{eq:cx2}) are equal to $1$.
+We choose $\wedge_iv_i$, $\wedge_jy_j$, $\wedge_kz_k$ to be normed top degree multivectors of $V$, $Y$ and $Z$ respectively.